Skip to main content

 • Security groups

-You can restart the cluster from the overview page by pressing the Start button
+You can start the cluster again from the overview page by pressing the Start button.

 Terminating a cluster